In Greek, the word arthritis means "disease of the joints". [25]

 One such natural remedy is tart cherries.

-This article covers all of that.
+This article covers all of these questions.

 We'll also share how combining tart cherries with other targeted supplements can provide broader, longer-lasting support.